-Genesis Medical Center-Davenport Cardiac Rehabilitation Phase III/IV Program
+GMC, Davenport Cardiac Rehabilitation Phase III/IV Program

 This program helps heart patients with cardiac conditions and those at risk for heart problems maintain health and fitness.
 Professional staff with specialized training in cardiac rehabilitation and exercise physiology monitor exercise sessions.
 Cardiovascular, strength, balance and flexibility training are available at each session.
 Group educational classes are provided monthly.
 Family members and friends are welcome to join with a physician referral.